-In addition to navigation, you have more menu options.
-Use the top-left hamburger button to open up the menu, and you can find the Map Style settings dialog, which lets you customize the amount of detail you see on the screen.
-Other options on the menu include the Voyages tours—the pre-made packages we mentioned earlier—and places you've bookmarked for later reference.
-Every time a place card appears on screen, whether from a search or a click on the map, you can bookmark it using the icon at the foot of the card.
+In addition to navigation, you have other menu options.
+Use the top-left hamburger button to open up the menu, where you’ll see the Map Style setting.
+This lets you customize the amount of detail you see on the screen.
+Other options on the menu include the Voyager tours—the pre-made packages we mentioned earlier—and places you’ve bookmarked for later reference.
+Every time a place card appears on screen, whether from a search or a click on the map, you can bookmark it using the Add to project button at the foot of the card.

-Another feature we want to flag up is the I'm Feeling Lucky option, the die icon on the left-hand menu.
-Click the icon to be transported to a location on the globe picked out by Google.
+Another feature we want to flag is the I’m Feeling Lucky option: the die icon on the left-hand sidebar.
+Click it to be transported to a location on the globe chosen by Google.
 The destination will usually be an area of natural beauty or particular interest.
 This is a great way to discover new places.

-As well as using the web interface, you can also download Google Earth for Android or iOS (the iOS version is more than a year out of date now, but expect an update soon).
-The phone apps are very similar to the web interface, though you must use your fingers to navigate rather than the mouse.
-You can still search for, tour around, and bookmark specific locations, or choose I'm Feeling Lucky to jump to somewhere new.
+As well as using the web interface, you can also download Google Earth for Android or iOS.
+The phone apps are similar to the web interface, though you must use your fingers to navigate rather than a mouse.
+You can still search for, tour around, and bookmark specific locations, or choose I’m Feeling Lucky to jump somewhere new.

 How to use Street View

 Google Earth is fantastic for getting an overview of a place or checking out topography on a wide scale, but Street View is better for taking a really close look at neighborhoods.
-Built right into Google Maps and Google Earth, Street View will be more familiar to most people.
+Built right into Google Maps and Google Earth, Street View is what most people are familiar with.
 To find somewhere specific, search for it in Google Maps or Google Earth, then drag the little Pegman icon from the lower-right corner to that spot.

 Blue areas on the map mark streets and places of interest where Street View imagery is available.
-So, once you've reached your destination, click and drag to look around.
-The arrows or blue lines on screen help you navigate around while in Street View, so you can take a tour without leaving the ground.
-You can also tap the cursor keys on the keyboard to move about.
+So, once you’ve reached your destination, click and drag to look around.
+The arrows or blue lines on screen are there to help you navigate while in Street View, so you can take a tour without leaving the ground.
+You can also tap the cursor keys on your keyboard to move about.

-Street View in Google Maps has one added bonus, which is historical imagery.
-Click the date link in the top-left corner while in Street View to see if older pictures are available.
+Street View in Google Maps has one added bonus: historical imagery.
+Click Street View link with a clock icon in the top-left corner while in Street View to see if older pictures are available.
 In a lot of places, you can go back ten years or more, to the very earliest Street View snapshots.